mikekestemont/mikekestemont.github.io/talks/index.md

 * Stylometry modules in week 2 of the NEH Institute *Make your edition: models and methods for digital textual scholarship*.
 University of Pittsburgh.
 * With Enrique Manjavacas, *The Re-Creation Of Harry Potter: Tracing Style And Content Across Novels, Movie Scripts And Fanfiction*.
 Full-day, preconference tutorial at *Digital Humanities 2018*.
 Mexico City, Mexico, 25 June 2018 [[link]](https://dh2018.adho.org/the-re-creation-of-harry-potter-tracing-style-and-content-across-novels-movie-scripts-and-fanfiction/).
 * With Folgert Karsdorp, "How to Read a Million Stories?
 Digital Text Analysis for the Study of Children's Literature".
 Full-day tutorial at the *Children's Literature Summer School 2018*, University of Antwerp, 5 July 2018.
+* With Thomas Smits and Melvin Wevers, "Computer Vision".
+One-day tutorial at the summer school "Digital Humanities: Processing and Analysing Images".
+University of Antwerp, 6 September 2018.